 Careful examination of the lunar footage, cross-checking it with mission timelines, also shows that the flag “waves” only in very specific circumstances.

 For example, the flag moves when an astronaut turns its pole to drive it into the ground (Figure 6.2-2).
 After the flag has been erected and left to settle, it doesn't move.
-Even its creases and wrinkles remain unchanged throughout the excursion, as discussed in Chapter 5, Why is the flag blowing in the wind on an airless Moon? for the Apollo 11 flag.
+Even its creases and wrinkles remain unchanged throughout the excursion, as discussed in Section 5.3 for the Apollo 11 flag.

 Figure 6.2-2.
 Flag oscillation in an Apollo TV transmission while an astronaut drives its pole into the soil.